bahlolab/FoundHaplo/Documentation/Prepare database with known disease haplotypes.md

 singularity run instance://mysql
 ```
-2. To create a remote user to access the database by multiple nodes if needed.
+2. To create a remote user to access the MySQL instance by multiple nodes if needed.
 Note down the generated password
 ```bash
 singularity exec instance://mysql create_remote_admin_user.sh
 ```

-3. Now you can connect to the FoundHaplo database from different nodes using below command
+3. Now you can connect to the the MySQL instance from different nodes using below command
 ```bash
 mysql -h server_where_the_instance_is_running -P port_number -u remote_usr -ppassword
 ```

 You are now connected to MySQL server using singularity!

-4. Create the FoundHaplo database (FoundHaploDB) and tables in MySQL using schema as below.
+4. IF you have not already created the FoundHaplo database, create the FoundHaplo database (FoundHaploDB) and tables in MySQL using schema as below.

 ```MySQL
 source /mypath/FoundHaplo/FoundHaplo_database/FoundHaplo_database_create_schema.sql;